transferwise/pipelinewise/docs/index.rst

 PipelineWise is built on top of several `Singer.io <https://www.singer.io/>`_ components.
-Singer.io components are responsible for certain tasks like extracting data from a specific data source or loading data into a specific destination, however to replicate data end to end you'll need an extra layer on top of these components to run the jobs, create configurations, select streams to replicate, do logging and more.
+Singer.io components are responsible for certain tasks like extracting data from a specific data source or loading data into a specific destination, however to reproduce data end to end you'll need an extra layer on top of these components to run the jobs, create configurations, select streams to reproduce, do logging and more.

 This is where PipelineWise comes in place.
 PipelineWise is a collection of pre-selected singer taps and targets to add the required functionalities to create, run and maintain data pipelines in a production Data Warehouse